-CM352 CONSTRUCTION FINANCE & ACCOUNTING
+CM352 CONSTRUCTION FINANCE & ACCOUNTING Credits: 4 Prerequisite: ACC273 Schedule: 4 hours weekly [Lecture (4)]

-Prerequisite: ACC273

 In this course, the student will study general business, accounting, and financial principles, as well as engineering economics, and how to adapt them to the unique characteristics of the construction industry.
 The course covers all of the key financial management principles needed by construction managers, addressing how they are applied in the construction industry and how they interact.
 Students learn how to account for the company's financial resources, how to manage the costs and profits of a construction company, how to manage the company's cash flows, how to evaluate different sources of funding a company's cash needs, and how to quantitatively analyze financial decisions.